EricAKrauss/Scrybe/README.md

 in the buffer, starting at row / col.  This returns True if any characters were successfully written and False otherwise.

+#### .map_buffer(row, col, buffer) // Not yet implemented
+This method will take a buffer and write its contents to the called object's buffer.
+This will be implemented after the buffer is split into its own object that the virtual_console object will manage.

 #### .map_color(color, row, col, width=1, height=1)
 The map_color method takes a single color value or a 2d list of color values.
 It then maps the color/colors to the buffer starting at row / col.  If a single color is given, it will